DevecorSoft/blog/cn/devecor/blog/doc.md

 | its form    | a lesson                           | a series of steps                    | dry description                   | discursive explanation                |
 | analogy     | teaching a small child how to cook | a recipe in a cookery book           | a reference encyclopaedia article | an article on culinary social history |

-Documentation quardrants looks straightforward, right?
+Documentation quadrants looks straightforward, right?

 ## Contents